RamyaMandapati/linux1/README.md

 ## Steps to complete CMPE 283 - Assignment 1 :
 * 1. Create GCP account and setup billing.
-* 2. Install git and create a repository
+* 2. Install git and fork this repository
 * 3. Add Makefile and cmpe-283-1.c files to the repository
 * 4. Now, In GCP, go to VM instances under compute engine present in the left menu.
 * 5. Create a new VM instance, with the below specifications